-RWYB costs £20 for 4 runs on Sunday.
-On Saturday the cost for unlimited runs is £30 9.30am-8pm, £25 9.30am-4.30pm, and £10 5pm-8pm.
+RWYB costs £20 for 4 runs on Sunday and £25 for unlimited runs on Saturday.
 We recommend you sign-on early to avoid disappointment – there are hundreds of people already addicted to RWYB!
 Track is open from 9.30am-5pm Saturday and Sunday, track opening and competition times are subject to weather and track conditions.

 Only runs from Sunday (until 4pm) are logged and entered into the Run What Ya Brung Competition, and trophies are awarded to the fastest car in each manufacturer-based class at 5pm on Sunday.
 Stick around if you think you are topping the class, and see the leader board at the sign-on office for updates.

 The classes for JapShow and JapShow Finale will be:

 Class A - Nissan / Datsun / Infiniti

 Class C - Honda / Acura

 Class G - Suzuki / Daihatsu / Isuzu

 Class H - All Jap Bikes

 Class X - Non Road Legal (inc. cars on slicks)